imbr92/Algorithms-Library-3.0/README.md

 # Algorithms Library 3.0

 This is my C++ algorithms library that I use for programming contests.
 It is currently a WIP since I am in the process of rewriting my old algorithms library.
+Note that some of this code is copied/adapted from other sources.
+I have tried to link the source within the code if not original.

 ## Contents